 How to Quit

-You can get off birth control pills any time you want.
+You can get off birth control pills any time you want, although stopping at the end of a pill pack is recommended.
 You may notice some bleeding or spotting, and your periods may be irregular for a while.
 You will probably start ovulating again within 2 weeks so you can try for a baby.
 Get more information on how to safely stop using birth control.